-- Note-taking pages that contain prompts to help teach the student how to pull out pertinent information from the text
+- Note-taking pages which include prompts to help teach the student how to identify and record important information from the text

-- Space to record their results from the many “Explore More” hands-on activities
+- Space to record their results from hands-on activities

 - Creation Connection pages where students record their intellectual, emotional, and spiritual reactions to what they are learning